19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 Foreign exchange

-11.—(1) Subject to this paragraph, where any sum relevant for determining value is expressed in a currency other than Singapore currency, it is to be converted into Singapore currency at the selling rate of exchange prevailing in Singapore at the time when the supply takes place.
+11.—(1) Subject to this paragraph, where any sum relevant for determining value is expressed in a currency other than Singapore currency or in digital payment tokens, it is to be converted into Singapore currency at the selling rate of exchange prevailing in Singapore at the time when the supply takes place.

 [20/2010 wef 01/01/2011]

+[Act 33 of 2019 wef 01/01/2020]

 [4/2003]

-(1A) Where any sum relevant for determining the value of a Seventh Schedule supply is expressed in a currency other than Singapore currency, it is to be converted into Singapore currency at the selling rate of exchange prevailing in Singapore at one of the following times at the option of the taxable person:
+(1A) Where any sum relevant for determining the value of a Seventh Schedule supply is expressed in a currency other than Singapore currency or in digital payment tokens, it is to be converted into Singapore currency at the selling rate of exchange prevailing in Singapore at one of the following times at the option of the taxable person:

 (a) the time of the supply;